xjc1022-soda/Minesweeper-COMP2113/README.md

-Compilation and execution instructions: follow the screen output instruction after each step(input) use makefile to execute the progarm: make map_main run it on atom
+Compilation and execution instructions: use makefile to execute the progarm: download everything to Ubuntu, open the terminal and type: "make map_main" at the terminal, and then open "map_main.cpp" by atom, and run it on atom. follow the screen output instruction after each step(input)

 © 2021 GitHub, Inc.